Mark-Powers/disk_analysis_tools/README.md

 - executable `time_set_sequence` runs timing tests using a set pattern to measure the latency of specific disk movements.
 The sequence follows the pattern: 0, 1, 0, 2, 0, 3, 0, 4, 0, 5, ... which if running for long enough would test all jumps from all positions.
 3. Modify `run.sh`.
 Here, set `type_label` so that generated log files have useful names.
 You can also modify the number of iterations run
 4. Run `run.sh` to run many tests in sequence.

+# analysis.py usage
+1. Add a new list of prefixes to form groups with in `data.py`
+2. Modify the line `groups_with = ` to use your new group
+3. Modify the `main()` function to run any tests you want.

+# Interpreting log files
+Log files are named indicating which hard drive it is measured from, the type of vibration (none indicates none) giving both Hz and rough velocity (sometimes this number increased/decreased during the test).
+The first 10 seconds of the run are a warmup period, and so are not included in the log file.
+The columns of each csv file are `timestamp, latency, position, accel_x, accel_y, accel_z` where the latency is either in milliseconds or CPU cycles elapsed (set in `config.h`), the position is the random position where the read/write occured (if not using random, then this field will just be 0/undefined).
+The acceleration measures come from the accelerometer, where the z axis is vertical.

+# Smart data
+Smart data is gotten from the disk at the start of a series of iterations using `smart.py`.
+It is rerun at the end of the iterations.
+This data is put into one log file with the heads BEFORE and AFTER to indicate which series of data is from which run.
+Using `smart_diff.py`, you can check for any difference between these two runs.
+To run these in bulk, run `cd smart; ls | xargs -l1 ../smart_diff.py`.
+"Vendor specific attributes" are ones that aren't known in detail.